pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 ![](media/f7779bd94bdf3160ca1856cdafb32f2b.png)

-A successful deployment will not show errors across the various workloads.
+A successful deployment does not show errors across the various workloads.
 The `mypega-pks-demo` Namespace **Overview** view shows charts of the percentage of complete tiers and resources configurations.
-A successful deployment will have 100% complete **Workloads**.
+A successful deployment has 100% complete **Workloads**.

 ![](media/0fb2d07a5a8113a9725b704e686fbfe6.png)

-Logging into Pega Platform – 10 minutes
+Logging in to Pega Platform – 10 minutes
 ---------------------------------------

-After you complete your deployment, it is a best practice to associate the hostname of the pega-web tier ingress with the IP address that the deployment load balancer assigned to the tier during deployment.
-The hostname of the pega-web tier ingress used in this demo is **pks.web.dev.pega.io**, is set in the pega.yaml file in the lines:
+After you complete your deployment, as a best practice, associate the host name of the pega-web tier ingress with the IP address that the deployment load balancer assigned to the tier during deployment.
+The host name of the pega-web tier ingress used in this demo, **pks.web.dev.pega.io**, is set in the pega.yaml file in the following lines:

 ```yaml
 tier: